broonie89/loadify-1/README.md

 Each time you select a track, the software calculates an approximate time span that is needed for downloading all of the selected tracks.
 The estimated time is displayed below the playlist/track listings.

 You might have also noted the red crosses before each track listing.
 This is an indicator that signals if the track already exists on the local file system in the specified download directory.
-If a red cross is shown, the track does not exist.
-If a green tick is shown, the track exists in the download directory.

 Once you have started the download contract, the download status bar in the lower left corner will become visible informing you about the current download status: